Spectral Editor Online

 Why Notevibes Spectral Editor

-Time runs left→right, frequency bottom→top, loudness as color — so unwanted sounds show up as shapes you can see and target.
+Time runs left to right, frequency bottom to top, loudness as color — so a cough, hum, or click shows up as a bright shape you can target.

 Box & Attenuate

-Drag a box around a cough, hum, or click and attenuate just that time × frequency region — from a gentle −3 dB to full removal.
+Drag a box around the unwanted sound and turn down just that time and frequency region — from a gentle -3 dB to full removal.

 Live A/B Preview

-Hear the original vs. the edit before you commit.
-What you preview is exactly what gets rendered.
+Hear the original against your edit before you commit.
+What you preview is exactly what downloads.

-The spectrogram, preview, and final render all run locally in your browser.
-Nothing is uploaded.
+The spectrogram, the preview, and the final render all run in your browser.
+Your recording never leaves your device.

 No Upload